Relationships and Behaviour

 Individual Role Model Rewards

-In recognition of individual children showing consistently positive or Gold Standard behaviour, children can also each earn individual reward time to add to their class reward time each week.
-Any children who have not had their name recorded on the class behaviour chart during the week will earn an additional 5 minutes' reward time at the end of the week.
+In recognition of individual children showing consistently positive or Gold Standard behaviour, any children who have not had their name recorded on the class behaviour chart during the week will earn an additional star for their star chart, which will count towards house points each week.

 Behaviour Reward Certificates